South County SELPA

 Alternative Dispute Resolution (ADR) PROGRAM

 The South County SELPA believes in resolving differences in a collaborative way.
 The goal of the ADR program is to build a foundation for strong relationships between all stakeholders based on proactive and intentional planning.
-ADR may be requested by either parent(s) or the district.
-ADR is entirely voluntary and must be agreed to by all involved parties.
-Visit our page to learn more about ADR and resources.
+ADR may be requested by either parent(s) or district.
+ADR is voluntary and must be agreed to by all involved parties.